Financial Aid

 • Student must meet LMC admission standards.

 • LMC reserves the right to change or modify guidelines at any time.
-Exceptions to the
+Exceptions to the guidelines will be considered on an individual basis.

 • Credit cannot be used for payment of dual enrollment, summer school, the May